-The Office of HIV/AIDS and Infectious Disease Policy (OHAIDP) is responsible for coordinating HHS activities related to blood and tissue safety and availability.
-Within this role, OHAIDP’s Blood and Tissue Safety and Availability Group provides oversight of a variety of programs, studies, surveys, and meetings which align with mission of the office.
+The Office of HIV/AIDS and Infectious Disease Policy (OHAIDP) is responsible for coordinating OASH activities related to blood and tissue safety and availability.
+Responsibilities include support of the HHS Advisory Committee on Blood and Tissue Safety and Availability; oversight of various blood, tissue and organ studies and surveys; and coordination of certain initiatives that require cross-Agency participation.

 Mandatory and voluntary measures are in place to provide safe, transplantable organs and tissues; however, efforts to minimize the risk of donor-derived infections continue.
 The overarching goals of the Tissue and Organ Donor Epidemiology Study were to: (1) develop a study design or framework to effectively collect and analyze demographic, screening, and infectious disease testing data obtained from deceased organ, tissue, and eye donors, including referral-only donors, in a standardized manner; (2) identify challenges to obtaining such data in a consistent and standardized format; and (3) identify limitations, including sources of bias from data collected.
 This exploratory study creates a pathway for further research to more accurately estimate infection risks associated with organ and tissue transplantation.